 EPSU will be involved in activities in relation to the 2nd European Action Day against the impacts of privatisation, marketisation and commercialisation of health and social care on the workforce in the sector, on the patients/users/citizens and on our societies.
 The European Action Day coincides with World Health Day (7 April).

 The EPSU’s Executive Committee meeting on 7 April 2016 will be followed by a public event.
 EPSU is organising this round table with the Belgian unions and other organisations fighting against the marketisation and commercialisation of health and other care and for the human right to health care.
 All Members of the Executive Committee and especially those organising workers in health and social care sectors are invited to participate.
 The meeting will take place straight after the Executive Committee at 14h00 (in the Auditorium at the ITUH, Boulevard Albert II, 5, 1210 Brussels.
 We will be able to provide active interpretation for EN, FR and NL.
 The invitation to attend this Round Table is in particular targeted to the colleagues attending the EPSU Executive Committee on 6 and 7 April 2017 and representing trade unions organising in health and social services.
 Jan Willem Goudriaan some weeks ago already circulated a short information and invitation.
-But it also is addressed to all other EPSU affiliates, in particular to those from the neighbouring countries The Netherlands, Germany, France and UK, to send a colleague to Brussels for the Round Table.
+But it also is addressed to all other EPSU affiliates, in particular to those from the neighbouring countries The Netherlands, Germany, France and UK, to send a colleague to Brussels for the Round Table (see draft agenda as of 4 April 2017, in EN only).
 EPSU, however, would not be able to financially support any related cost of travel or accomodation.

 We are also aiming at a meeting with cabinet members of competent EU Commissioners during the day.
 It seems we will have a meeting with a member of the Cabinet Moscovici, most probably on 26 April 2017.